scality/RestBlockDriver/README.md

 Remaining Tasks :
 --------------------

-  * Fault tolerance when more server (reset or timeout).
+  * Fault tolerance when more servers are available (reset or timeout).
-  * Optimize sector sizes.
+  * Optimize sector sizes
-  * Put the device in non-rotational
+  * Flag the device as non-rotational
   * Support DKMS
   * Rollback if connection lost